martialboniou/dotfiles/config/nvim.symlink/README.md

 the same name may exist in `fnl/hondana-dev/plugins` in the future (written in either Fennel or Lua), the compiled version in `lua/hondana-dev/plugins` will crush yours.
-Note when I say same name, understand *same name but the extension*, of course;
-what .NET calls `FilenameWithoutExtension` (!).

-If you want to edit some Fennel code, here are some keybindings for the Fennel buffer:
+If you want to edit some Fennel code, notice that:
+- the Fennel Language Server should work for diagnostics
+- the `<leader>f` keybinding for formatting (ie. `vim.lsp.buf.format()`) will
+  work if you have [fnlfmt](https://git.sr.ht/~technomancy/fnlfmt) in your `$PATH` (the snippet `;skip` prints a special comment if you want to locally skip the formatting)

+Here are some keybindings for the Fennel buffer (mainly to access a REPL):
 - from the [Tangerine](https://github.com/udayvir-singh/tangerine.nvim) plugin:
   - `gE` : evaluate
   - `gL` : Lua output